top of page

 Lymphatic drainage also improves circulation, relaxes the body and combats localized fat.
 Many clients report a slimmer waist and loss of excess water weight after their massage.
 After your massage your circulatory system can quickly remove any extra fluids and toxic build-ups.

-Overall, little to no pain after lymphatic massage should be expected.
 You may notice an increase in bowel movement, as the light pressure and rhythmic strokes in the legs to push the toxins out may impact the urinary and gastrointestinal systems.

 Therapeutic Back Massage